ARTSinTANK Dance Festival in Korea

 Director, Dance Us Project

-Certified Transmitter of Hakyeonhwadae Hapseolmu, National Intangible Cultural Heritage No. 40
+Holder, National Intangible Cultural Heritage No. 40 Hakyeonhwadae Hapseolmu

 Instructor, National Gugak Middle School